-Available as Xanax and Xanax XR, is a short-acting drug prescribed for treating anxiety and panic disorders.
+Available as Xanax and Xanax XR is a short-acting drug prescribed for treating anxiety and panic disorders.
 The drug has a half-life of 6-26 hours.

 Also known as Klonopin, Clonazepam used for treating seizure disorders, panic disorders, and neuralgia (nerve pain).
 Having a half-life of 20-50 hours, it is classified as a long-acting drug.

-With a half-life of 20-100 hours, Clorazepate is classified as long-acting drug.
+With a half-life of 20-100 hours, Clorazepate is classified as a long-acting drug.
 It is used to treat anxiety disorders, alcohol withdrawal, and partial seizures.

 Available under the brand name Versed, which was subsequently discontinued.
 Midazolam is used for controlled sedation in preoperative situations.
 It is also used in general anesthesia induction and treatment of seizures.
 It has a half-life of 2.5 hours and is considered a short-acting drug.

-Marketed under the brand name of Halcion, Triazolam is used in the short-term use of insomnia.
+Marketed under the brand name Halcion, Triazolam is used in the short-term use of insomnia.
 It is a short-acting drug with a half-life of 2-5 hours.

 Earlier available under the brand name ProSom, which was later discontinued.
-A medium acting drug with a half-life of 10-24 hours, it finds short-term use in the treatment of insomnia.
+A medium-acting drug with a half-life of 10-24 hours, it finds short-term use in the treatment of insomnia.

-Available under the Restoril brand, is prescribed for short-term usage in tackling insomnia.
+Available under the Restoril brand is prescribed for short-term usage in tackling insomnia.
 It has a half-life between 10-20 hours and is categorized as a medium-acting drug.